-In merger cases, affected consumers are identified by the turnover in the relevant market (RMT) of the companies taking part in the merger operation12; in other words, our calculations do not include the turnover of rival companies, although, in the absence of an intervention by the competition authority, the prices of their products could certainly rise due to the umbrella effect of the merger.
+In merger cases, affected consumers are identified by the turnover in the relevant market (RMT) of the merger operation.
+We assume that, in the absence of an intervention by the competition authority, the prices of the products of the companies involved in the merger and those produced by their rivals could certainly rise due to the umbrella effect of the merger.

-Although this second option is chosen by many of the other competition authorities when evaluating their merger control activity, we thought it more advisable to use the more conservative definition in order not to overestimate the impact (Davies, 2013).
-Specifically, the ACM uses the turnover of the affected goods, although it should be emphasised that, in the end, the entire effect of merger interventions is not always considered: if the merger was approved unconditionally or the companies withdraw the proposal, it will not be taken into account (unless the withdrawal is the result of the merger being questioned by the authority, in which case 70 or 100% is taken into account, depending on the phase the investigation had reached at the time of withdrawal); if approved with conditions, 100%; if blocked in the first phase, 70%; and if blocked in the second phase, 100% (Mudde, 2012).
+This is the option chosen by many of the other competition authorities when evaluating their merger control activity (Davies, 2013).
+Specifically, the ACM uses the turnover of the affected goods, although it should be emphasised that, in the end, the entire effect of merger interventions is not always considered.
+If the merger was approved unconditionally or the companies withdraw the proposal, it will not be taken into account, unless the withdrawal is the result of the merger being questioned by the authority, in which case 70% or 100% of the turnover is taken into account, depending on the phase of the investigation at the time of withdrawal.
+In short, if the merger was approved with conditions, they consider 100% of the turnover; if blocked in the first phase, 70%; and if blocked in the second phase, 100% (Mudde, 2012).
 Meanwhile, the DG Competition considers the size of the relevant market (Ilzkovitz and Dierx, 2015).
-The ACM emphasises that the selected relevant turnover is usually that of the entire market (Mudde, 2012), while, in the United States, both the DoJ and the FTC use the turnover of the relevant market (OECD, 2014).
+The ACM emphasises that the selected relevant turnover is usually that of the entire relevant market (Mudde, 2012).
+In the United States, both the DoJ and the FTC use also the turnover of the relevant market (OECD, 2014).

-The figure of the relevant market turnover is not annualised as in the case of anticompetitive practices, because it always refers to a specific year.
+The figure of the relevant market turnover need not be annualised, as in the case of anticompetitive practices, because it always refers to a specific year.
 Finally, if we do not have the RMT, we estimate it from the total turnover (TT) of the relevant market, or find an approximation to one of these two values from the data in the case files.